 • By the end of the first day of class: 100%

-After the first day of class, no refund will be made except in the case of serious illness.
-A written doctor's statement will be required in such a case.
+A er the first day of class, no refund will be made except in the case of serious illness.
+A writ en doctor's statement will be required in such a case.

 Pro Rata Refund Policy